panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 // logs 'existingVar is defined'
 ```

-## 4. Global variables case
+## 4. Using *window.hasOwnProperty()*

 Finally, if you'd like to check for existance of some global variables, then you can go with a more simpler approach.
 Because each global variable is stored as property on the global object (`window` in a browser environment, `global` in NodeJS).

-You can use this approach to check, for example, if the browser support a certain Web API, like `IntersectionObserver`:
+You can use this approach to check, for example, if the browser supports a certain Web API like `IntersectionObserver`:

 ```javascript
 // Detects if the browser supports IntersectionObserver API